Last updated 24 July 2020

 - Pay attention to instructions provided by parks services including any officials on site.
 Temporary measures have been put in place to safeguard you.

-- Do not use areas of the park that have been closed such as play areas and outdoor gyms – these are closed to stop the possible spread of COVID-19 through touching surfaces and keeping a safe distance from others.
+- Do not use areas of the park that have been closed – these are closed to stop the possible spread of COVID-19 through touching surfaces and keeping a safe distance from others.

 - Barbecues are temporarily banned in all of our parks until further notice.